maxigit/vim-xrange/README.md

 `@* <` is just the shift command applied to the current inner range.
 The `+x` is need to close the `pre` tag and set code to execute.

-- 'post' code to execute after copy the range to an out file.
+- `post` code to execute after copy the range to an out file.
 The opposite of `pre`.
-- 'sw' execute substitue  on each line of the inner range before writting the out file.
+- `sw` execute substitue  on each line of the inner range before writting the out file.
 Equivalent to `+pre @* s`
-- 'sr' execute substitue  on each line of the inner range after readin the in file.
+- `sr` execute substitue  on each line of the inner range after readin the in file.
-- 'aw' execute the given command to all line of the inner range before writting the out file.
+- `aw` execute the given command to all line of the inner range before writting the out file.
 Short for `+pre @*`
-- 'ar' execute the given command to all line of the inner range after reading the in file.
+- `ar` execute the given command to all line of the inner range after reading the in file.
 Short for `+post @*`
-- 'w' shell command to pipe the range through before writting it.
+- `w` shell command to pipe the range through before writting it.
 Multiple  values will be pipe together.
-- 'qf' if present the out file will parse the errors in the quickfix list.
+- `qf` if present the out file will parse the errors in the quickfix list.
-- 'loc' if present the out file will parse the errors in the location list.
+- `loc` if present the out file will parse the errors in the location list.
-- 'efm' set the `errorformat` when parsing error. can be used multiple time
+- `efm` set the `errorformat` when parsing error. can be used multiple time
-- 'compiler' set the `compiler` when parsing error.
+- `compiler` set the `compiler` when parsing error.
-- 'keep' done remove the temporty file from the disk.
+- `keep` done remove the temporty file from the disk.

 Example